 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE has issued a pre-publication Federal Register supplemental notice of proposed rulemaking regarding energy conservation standards for battery chargers (July 30, 2015).
+DOE has published a Federal Register supplemental notice of proposed rulemaking regarding energy conservation standards for battery chargers 80 FR 52932 (September 1, 2015).
 A public meeting is scheduled for September 15, 2015 in Washington, DC.
 For more information, please see the rulemaking webpage.

 DOE has published a Federal Register notice of proposed rulemaking regarding test procedures for battery chargers 80 FR 46855 (August 6, 2015) which proposes several revisions to the battery charger test procedure in Appendix Y to 10 CFR part 430 subpart B. A public meeting is scheduled for September 15, 2015 in Washington, DC.
 For more information, please see the rulemaking page.

 Standards for Battery Chargers